"ScatSpotter" -- A Dog Poop Detection Dataset: Baseline Models

 All models were trained on a single machine with an Intel Core i9-11900K CPU and an NVIDIA GeForce RTX 3090 GPU.
-The total time spent on prediction and evaluation across all experiments was 15.6 days, with prediction consuming 109.6.3 kWh of electricity and causing an estimated emissions of 23.0 \cotwo kg as measured by CodeCarbon \cite{lacoste2019codecarbon}.

-We estimated train-time resource usage during training using indirect methods, assuming a constant power draw of 345W from the RTX 3090 GPU.
-Electricity consumption was approximated accordingly, while emissions were calculated using a conversion ratio of 0.21 $\frac{\textrm{kg}\cotwo{}}{\textrm{kWh}}$ derived from our prediction time measurements.
-Based on file timestamps, we estimated that running 44 different training runs took approximately 159.66 days, resulting in an estimated electricity usage and emissions of 1321.99 kWh and 277.612 $\cotwo$ kg, respectively.

-A key limitation of these results is the imbalance between model types, with 42 out of 44 trained models being VIT-ssegs and only two MaskRCNN models, each taking approximately 8 hours to train.
-More details on the VIT-sseg experiments can be found in the supplemental materials.
+Our environmental impact \footnote{Over all of our experimentation, prediction and evaluation took 14 days, consuming 108 kWh and emitting 23~\cotwo~kg (CodeCarbon \cite{lacoste2019codecarbon}).
+Training was estimated at 164 days and 1359 kWh, yielding 285~\cotwo~kg, assuming a 345W GPU draw and a 0.21~$\frac{\textrm{kg}\cotwo{}}{\textrm{kWh}}$ emission factor.
+At $\$0.16$/kWh and $\$25$/tonne~\cotwo, total cost was \$242.37.
+More details in \Cref{sec:general_environmental_impact}.} was manageable.